Naha873/WeatherApp/README.md

 The app will initially utilise the open-meteo.com weather API and geocoding API due to its free access.
 However, the project team should conduct a thorough evaluation of all API options in the long term.
 This evaluation should consider factors such as cost, data accuracy, feature set, and API limits to determine the most suitable solution for the project budget and requirements.

-**Agile Development Methodology**

-As I aim to have an iterative approach to adding features to the app, I will be using an agile development methodology.
-This approach allows for continuous improvement and adaptation based on user feedback and evolving needs.
-I used the Scrum framework, working in sprints to develop this app which was ….

 ## Project requirement

 1. User Interface
-- [ ] Search bar for user to input location by city/town
+- Search bar for user to input location by city/town
-- [ ] Clear temperature display
+- Clear temperature display
-- [ ] Button to switch between celsius and fahrenheit
+- Button to switch between celsius and fahrenheit
-- [ ] Date, time and selected location displayed
+- Date, time and selected location displayed
-- [ ] 3/4 hours of hourly temperature forecast
+- 3/4 hours of hourly temperature forecast

 2. Data
-- [ ] Live temperature data through API
+- Live temperature data through API
-- [ ] Live location options through API
+- Live location options through API

 3. Error handling
-- [ ] If connection to API isn’t working, display error message
+- If connection to API isn’t working, display error message
-- [ ] If invalid city name, display error message
+- If invalid city name, display error message

 4. Validation
-- [ ] Ensure valid city names have been input in search bar
+- Ensure valid city names have been input in search bar

 **MoSCoW Prioritisation**